 Troubleshooting guide for pressure tanks (Cont.)
 Problem Possible cause Possible solution Excessive water use or major leak in water distribution system.
 Locate and repair leak.
-Water-logged hydropneumatic tank.
+Waterlogged hydropneumatic tank.
 Check air-to-water ratio from sight tube (if provided).
-If the tube is completely filled with water or if the water level exceeds $\frac{2}{3}$ of the volume of the tank, then air will have to be introduced into the tank.
+If water completely fills the tube or the water level exceeds $\frac{2}{3}$ of the tank volume, you will have to introduce air into the tank.
 Check tank and air system for leaks.
-The optimum air-to-water ratio in the hydropneumatic tank should be $\frac{2}{3}$ water to $\frac{1}{3}$ air.
-If the problem persists or there is no sight tube, contact water system specialist.
+The optimum air- to-water ratio in the hydropneumatic tank should be $\frac{2}{3}$ water to $\frac{1}{3}$ air at the "pump off" level.
+If the problem persists or there is no sight tube, contact a water system specialist.
 Air-logged hydropneumatic tank.
 Check air-to-water ratio from sight tube (if provided).
-If the tube is completely filled with air or if the water level is less than $\frac{1}{2}$ the volume of the tank, then air will have to be bled from the tank.
+If air completely fills the tube or the water level is less than 1⁄2 the tank volume at the "pump off" level, you will have to bleed air from the tank.
 The optimum air-to-water ratio should be $\frac{2}{3}$ water to $\frac{1}{3}$ air.
-If the problem persists or there is no sight tube, contact water system specialist.
+If the problem persists or there is no sight tube, contact a water system specialist.
 Sand or sediment in the water.
 Problems with well screen or gravel envelope.
 Contact well contractor.
-If there is iron or manganese in the well water and it is not removed before the hydropneumatic tank, and the air in the hydropneumatic tank comes into direct contact with the water in the tank, then the iron and manganese could be oxidizing and settling in the tank.
-Also, sediment could be present in the distribution system.
-Check air-to-water ratio from sight tube (if provided).
-If the tube is completely filled with air or the water level is less than $\frac{1}{2}$ the volume of the tank, then air will have to be bled from the tank.
-The optimum air-to-water ratio should be $\frac{2}{3}$ water to $\frac{1}{3}$ air.
-If the problem persists or there is no sight tube, contact water system specialist.
-If there is a physical separator between the air and water in the tank, then the separator could have broken.
-Contact water system specialist.
+There is iron or manganese in the well water: If you don't remove it before it reaches the hydropneumatic tank and the air in the hydropneumatic tank comes into direct contact with the water in the tank, the iron and manganese could oxidize and settle in the tank.
+In addition, sediment could be present in the distribution system.
+Improve iron and manganese removal.
+If the hydropneumatic tank is equipped with a drain, open the drain valve and discharge the sediment to waste.
 Air in the water.
 If there is a check valve between the well pump and the hydropneumatic tank, and air is present on the well side of the check valve, then the pump may be breaking suction.
 In this case, the water level in well is near or below the pump intake.
 Partially throttle discharge valve.
 Contact well service company.